 While it is generally anticipated that our real estate-related investments will focus primarily on investments in non-distressed real estate-related interests (based on our belief that there is not a low likelihood of repayment), our investments may become distressed following our acquisition thereof.
 During an economic downtum or recession, securities of financially troubled or operationally troubled issuers are more likely to go into default than securities of other issuers.
 Securities of financially troubled issuers and operationally troubled issuers are less liquid and more volatile than securities of companies not experiencing financial difficulties.
 The market prices of such securities are subject to erratic and abrupt market movements and the spread between bid and asked prices may be greater than normally expected.
-Investment in the securities of financially troubled issuers and operationally troubled issuers will correctly evaluate the value of the assets collateralizing such investments or the prospects for a successful reorganization or similar action.
+Investment in the securities of financially troubled issuers and operationally troubled issuers involves a high degree of credit and market risk.
+There is no assurance that the Adviser will correctly evaluate the value of the assets collateralizing such investments or the prospects for a successful reorganization or similar action.